MathisMARION/wisun-br-linux/HIF.md

 ### `0x06 SET_HOST_API`

-Inform RCP about the host API version.
-If not send, the RCP will assume `2.0.0`.
-This command should be sent after `IND_RESET`, before any other command.
+Informs the RCP of the host API version.
+If this command is not sent, the RCP will assume that the API version is `2.0.0`.
+This command should be sent after `IND_RESET` and before any other command.

  - `uint32_t api_version`
     Must be at least `0x02000000`.

 Send and receive data
 ---------------------

+[tx-req]: #0x10-req_data_tx

 ### `0x10 REQ_DATA_TX`